 Revamping how the CTA enforces compliance

-In 2016, the CTA began to review and revamp its compliance function.
+In 2016, the CTA began to review and revamp its compliance monitoring and enforcement function.

 This has led to four actions: